 Look, I think I’ve made a good case for why green smoothies matter.
 But the truth is, it can be hard to keep up your smoothie habit.
 If you find yourself chopping away your mornings, you may start asking yourself why green smoothies matter at all.
 You may even give up on this super healthy habit.
 So here are some of my tips for making things easy on yourself:

-- I buy a big bag of super greens at Costco.
+- Buy Power Greens.
+We buy a big bag of super greens at Costco.
 The whole bag costs around $4 and usually lasts us through the week.
 It has baby kale, spinach, and chard in it, so it is perfect.
 That said, if you prefer to buy your produce individually at the grocery store, just wash them when you get them home and store them so that they’re ready for you to grab each morning.

-- I usually add about 3 cups or 3 big handfuls of greens for each of my smoothies.
+- Add lots of Greens!
+I usually add about 3 cups or 3 big handfuls of greens for each of my smoothies.
 It usually fills up my blender.
 Sometimes I’ll even add more.

 - Buy frozen berries.
 Again we get a big bag at costco and it costs around $9 and lasts for quite awhile.